The Maned Wolf of South America: Facts, Photos, and Videos

-The maned wolf of South America has a very distinctive appearance.
+The maned wolf has a very distinctive appearance.
 It’s often described as a “fox on stilts” because of its very long legs and fox-like face.
 Its name refers to the band of long, black hair along the back of its neck and shoulders.
-The mane can be erected to make the wolf look larger when it's threatened.
+The mane can be erected to make the animal look larger when it's threatened.

 An adult maned wolf is about three foot high at the shoulder and weighs about fifty pounds.
-Its muzzle is long and pointed, like a fox's.
-The wolf has red-brown or golden-red fur over most of its body, white fur on the inside of its ears, a white throat and a white tip on the tail.
+Its muzzle is long and pointed.
+The animal has red-brown or golden-red fur over most of its body, white fur on the inside of its ears, a white throat, and a white tip on the tail.
 The mane and the lower legs are black.
-The back legs are a little longer than the front legs.
+The back legs are a little longer than the front ones.

-The maned wolf inhabits grasslands in Brazil, Paraguay and Peru.
-A small wolf population is present in Bolivia, Argentina and perhaps Uruguay.
-The animal is found on the savanna and in a mixed habitat of open woodland and savanna known as cerrado.
+The canid lives in Brazil, Paraguay, and Peru.
+A small population is present in Bolivia, Argentina, and perhaps Uruguay.
+The animal is found on the savanna (grassland with scattered trees) and in a mixed habitat of open woodland and savanna known as cerrado.
 It's also found in areas of scrub and on marshland.

-Unlike other wolves, named wolves don't live in packs.
+Unlike true wolves, maned wolves don't live in packs.
 Instead, they are solitary and reclusive animals.
 They form monogamous pairs.
 The male and the female share a territory, but the two animals rarely come together except during the breeding season.
 The territory is thought to have an area of about ten square miles.

-The wolf marks its territory with its urine and feces.
-This urine has a strong and distinctive smell, which has been described as being similar to skunk spray.
+The canid marks its territory with its urine and feces.
+The urine has a strong and distinctive smell, which has been described as being similar to skunk spray.
 Researchers have found that chemicals called pyrazines are responsible for the smell.
-Sometimes the wolf's body releases the same odour.
-Wolves in captivity may be smelled before they are seen.
+Sometimes the animal's body releases the same odour.
+Animals in captivity may be smelled before they are seen.

 Maned wolves have an omnivorous diet.
 They hunt at night or at dawn and dusk.
-The wolves catch small mammals and occasionally larger ones, as well as birds, reptiles, amphibians, fish and invertebrates.
-Plant form about half of the wolf's diet, which is unusual for a member of the Canidae family.
+The animals catch small mammals and occasionally larger ones.
+They also catch birds, reptiles, amphibians, fish, and invertebrates.
+Plants form about half of their diet, which is unusual for a canid.

-The wolves stalk their prey and pounce on it when they reach it.
-They also stamp on the ground to disturb their prey from a patch of grass and then pounce on the animal when it emerges.
-They dig for underground prey with their legs or with their teeth.
+The canids stalk their prey and pounce on it when they reach it.
+They also stamp on the ground to disturb the prey from a patch of grass and then pounce on the animal when it emerges.
+They dig for underground animals with their legs or with their teeth.
 The thin legs are not well adapted for digging.

 Maned Wolves and the Lobeira Fruit

-The seeds of the lobeira fruit pass through the wolf's digestive tract and drop on to the ground with the feces.
-Researchers have discovered that the journey through the wolf's body helps the seeds to germinate.
-This is important for both the wolves and the other animals that eat the lobeira fruit.
+The seeds of the lobeira fruit pass through the canid's digestive tract and drop on to the ground with the feces.
+Researchers have discovered that the journey through the animal's body helps the seeds to germinate.
+This is important for both the maned wolves and the other animals that eat the lobeira fruit.

-If two wolves from different territories meet, they may arch their backs and erect their manes in threatening postures.
-Each wolf tries to intimidate the other.
-If this plan fails, the wolves may snarl and attack each other.
+If two animals from different territories meet, they may arch their backs and erect their manes in threatening postures.
+Each animal tries to intimidate the other.
+If this plan fails, the pair may snarl and attack each other.
 Zoos have to be careful how they group maned wolves in enclosures in order to prevent unfriendly interactions.

-The female wolf gives birth to a litter of one to five pups after a gestation period of sixty to sixty-five days.
+The female gives birth to a litter of one to five pups after a gestation period of sixty to sixty-five days.
 The pups are born in a den above ground, which is created in thick patches of tall grass or in scrub.
-There are one to five pups in the litter.
-They have black fur instead of the characteristic colours of the adult wolves.
+The litter consists of one to five offspring.
+The youngsters have black fur instead of the characteristic colours of the adults.

 The pups rely on their mother's milk for about a month and are then introduced to regurgitated food.
 The adult colours begin to appear when the youngsters are two to three months old.
 The elongated legs develop a little later.